 This is incredibly important and necessary, as the classes are excessively overcrowded, with a student to teacher ratio of more than 40 to 1.
 Particularly for the lower Grades, a regulated routine is impossible.
 Many children start school without any pre-schooling.
 Even holding a pencil or scissors is totally unfamiliar to them.
 Therefore we want to diffuse the situation in the overcrowded classrooms a bit, with an assistant teacher.
 For this, we chose Zoleka and Damian both from Sir Lowry’s Pass Village, who thereby receive a regular income.

 The rest of the money is used to help children who either are in desperate need of something themselves, or whose family is in need.

-Normally the teachers and the new headmaster Charlton de Morney suggest the children.
+Normally the teachers and the headmaster Charlton de Morney suggest the children.
 They have to prove themselves in the first year of their sponsorship, by regularly attending school, trying hard, and not attracting negative attention.

 If it turns out that the younger children are struggling to complete their homework at home, they can attend our homework classes in the afternoons free of charge (see also this project, that is fully funded through the sponsorship fees.) .

-Currently, all children have been assigned to sponsors, but at the beginning of the school year (January) we are always looking for new sponsors.
+At the beginning of the school year (January) we are always looking for new sponsors.
 Please let me know in advance, if you would like to help, and take over a sponsorship.

 In the slums of South Africa, learning to swim is not the norm and even most adults can’t swim.
 Every year, countless people, including many children, drown.
 After only recently two more children drowned nearby, it was clear that action was necessary!